Algorithms¶

 Overloads exist for a random-access range (instead of

-can be omitted (which will setn = 1
+headandtail) andncan be omitted (which will setn = 1).Exemplary usage:

 co_await just[for_each](v, 10, [](auto &elem) { elem = 0; });